atbolsh/CliqueProblemWithPruning/README.md

 to have thought of this kind of pruning method, so I won't spend too much more time on it.

 Just a fun excursion.

+PS All credit for the DIMACS files goes to DIMACS, not me.